 Pretty much any licensed day care facility or preschool will qualify as child care.
 Baby sitters also qualify, even if they are family members, but if challenged, the custodial parent will have to prove that the baby sitter is actually being paid.
-The court may require the babysitter to come to court to testify, and may refuse to accept accept written receipts or other documents, including even sworn affidavits from the babysitter.

 As The Father, Do I Have A Say Regarding Choice Of Childcare Provider?

-A child support magistrate does not have the power to tell a parent what school he or she must send the child to, but if the parents have joint custody, a family court judge or referee could deal with issues of joinnt custody and order the custodial parent to remove the child from a day care or preschool based upon lack of consent from the other parent.
+A child support magistrate does not have the power to tell a parent what school he or she must send the child to, but if the parents have joint custody, a family court judge or referee could deal with issues of joint custody and order the custodial parent to remove the child from a day care or preschool based upon lack of consent from the other parent.

-In this situation you will almost certainly require the services of an experienced child custody attorney.
+In this situation, you will almost certainly require the services of an experienced child custody attorney.

 Can I Challenge The Amount Of Childcare Cost As Excessive?

-Assuming that the custodial parent has full custody, and therefore has the absolute right to choose a day care or preschool, if the cost of the school is significantly out of line with the cost of other providers in the area, a support magistrate or a judge may limit the amount that the non custodial parent is required to pay.
+Assuming that the custodial parent has full custody, and therefore has the absolute right to choose a day care or preschool, if the cost of the school is significantly out of line with the cost of other providers in the area, a support magistrate or a judge may limit the amount that the non-custodial parent is required to pay.

-Sometime a claim is made that the custodial parent wants to be reimbursed for child care but is not actually using the child care, or is using the child care only sporadically.
+Sometimes a claim is made that the custodial parent wants to be reimbursed for child care but is not actually using the child care, or is using the child care only sporadically.
 If you know or suspect that this is the case, you should definitely engage the services of an experienced attorney to protect your rights.
 A good lawyer can sometimes convince the judge to order that the child care payments be paid directly to the day care or preschool.

 If you are going to resolve your child support case by using a written agreement, you or your lawyer should try to include a clause that either the payments will be made directly to the day care or preschool or require that the mother provide bills and/ or receipts within a certain time after she pays in order to qualify for reimbursement.